mik-tf/tfcloud-marketplace/docs/SETUP_GUIDE.md

    - Check the terminal for any error messages
    - Ensure the `API_URL` in both backend and frontend `.env` files is set to `http://localhost:8888/api`

-2. **FaunaDB Connection Issues**
+2. **MongoDB Connection Issues**
-   - Verify your FaunaDB secret key in the `.env` file
+   - Verify your MongoDB Atlas connection string in the `.env` file
    - Check if collections and indexes are created correctly
+   - Ensure your IP address is whitelisted in MongoDB Atlas Network Access
+   - Verify the database user has the correct permissions
-   - Run `npm run setup:fauna` to recreate collections and indexes
+   - Run `npm run setup:mongodb` to recreate collections and indexes

 3. **Netlify Function Errors**
    - Check the terminal for function logs